Table of content

 But the extra large pads with better absorbing capacity helps!
 If you have sensitive skin, choose cotton pads or bio-degradable pads.
 They are considerably safe and will have less to no irritation and allergies.

 Ultimately, the best period pads are ones which keep you dry, comfortable, and confident throughout your menstrual cycle.
-You can initially try different versions of menstrual products and choose one which suits your lifestyle.
+You can initially try different versions of menstrual products to discover which pad is best for your periods and lifestyle.

 Top Choices for Heavy Flow Protection